akela-lang/akela/README.md

 * A JIT compiler for embeddable or interactive execution
 * Hot reloading for a quick development / test cycle
 * Meta programming: compile time expressions
-* Object-Oriented programming: methods and static dispatch
+* Object-Oriented programming: methods and static or runtime dispatch
-* No nulls:  Rust-like enums and matching
+* Option data types
 * Memory management with allocators including arena allocators, garbage collection, and user-defined allocators
 * Series / Vector data types for financial data
 * Support for trading indicators, screeners, and simulations